allpix-squared/allpix-squared/doc/usermanual/06_models/02_carrier_mobility.md

 parameters from the [Canali model](#jacoboni-canali-model).

-This model can be selected in the configuration file via the parameter `mobility_model = "masetti_canali"`, and the n-dopant can be selected via the parameter `n_dopant`.
+This model can be selected in the configuration file via the parameter `mobility_model = "masetti_canali"`, and the n-dopant can be selected via the parameter `dopant_n`.
 Possible values for the n-dopant are arsenic and phoshorous, with phosphorous being the default.

 ## Ruch-Kino Model